felias-fogg/dw-gdbserver/README.md

 ## Switching SNAP and PICkit4 to AVR mode

+SNAP and PICkit4 need to be switched to AVR mode before they can be used with dw-gdbserver.
 Switching to AVR mode in the SNAP debugger is easily accomplished by using avrdude (>= Version 7.3):

 ```
 > avrdude -c snap_isp -Pusb -xmode=avr